gtk-rs/gtk4-rs/book/src/hello_world.md

 <div style="text-align:center"><img src="images/hello_world_button.png" /></div>

-Wasn't that hard to create our first `gtk-rs` app, right?
+Was not that hard to create our first `gtk-rs` app, right?
 Let us now get a better understanding of what we did here.